ramonpbarros/note-taker/README.md

 ![Example screenshot](./img/notes.png)

 ## Technologies
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
+* Node.js
+* Express
+* JavaScript
-* Tech 3 - version 3.0
+* CSS 3
+* HTML 5

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+This application runs in the browser.
+Nothing needs to be installed except for your default browser.

+* Repository can be found here: [GitHub/ramonpbarros](https://github.com/ramonpbarros/note-taker) Make sure to git clone and check out the code!

 ## Code Examples
 Show examples of usage: